Top 6 Vitamins to Help With Weight Loss & Boost Metabolism

 • B12

-They’re responsible for taking your body’s stored energy (i.e., fat) in the form of nutrients like carbohydrates, fats, and proteins and turning them into energy.
+They’re responsible for taking your body’s stored energy (i.e., fat) in the form of nutrients like carbohydrates, fats, and proteins, utilizing nutrition principles to convert these components into usable energy efficiently.
 Grouped, they’re called B-Complex vitamins, and you can usually find supplements that provide all eight in one pill.

 B vitamins are found primarily in animal products, such as